-Bookmarks and bracelets are a quick and easy project.
+Bookmarks and bracelets are quick and fun projects.
 Strips can be sewn together for many more uses.
-Beading projects can be made by adding beads and using a needle with an eye small enough to fit through holes.
-Large diameter seed and pony beads make beautiful bracelets.
+Beaded items can be made by threading beads onto the weaving yarn and using a needle with an eye small enough to fit through the holes.
+Large diameter seed or pony beads make beautiful bracelets